jacques/backup-scripts/README.md

 enables you to use rsync to upload the files.
 If you use Joyent's Manta Object Store, the assumptions are that you are placing the backups under your /$USERNAME/stor/backups/ directory which is configurable and that you will be storing two copies of the object in Joyent's Manta.
+To upload to manta it requires that you have the manta and manta-sync node.js packages installed.

 ```
 #